OpenSolar Pros and Cons for Installers

 Published: June 4, 2026 · By Kaelan Taeni

-OpenSolar is one of the most popular solar platforms in the world, and for good reason, but no tool is perfect for every installer.
-This is an honest look at the pros and cons of OpenSolar for Australian installers in 2026, so you can decide whether it fits how you work.
+OpenSolar is one of the most popular solar platforms in the world, and free, but popular and free don't automatically mean right for your business.
+This is an honest, balanced look at the pros and cons of OpenSolar for Australian installers in 2026, so you can decide whether its strengths matter more to you than its gaps.

-• It is genuinely free.
-The core design, proposal and CRM tools cost nothing, with no per-seat fees or design caps.
-For smaller and growing installers, that removes a real barrier.
+• It's free.
+Core design, CRM and proposal tools cost nothing, with no per-seat fees or design caps, removing a real barrier for smaller and growing installers.

 • Fast, capable 3D design.
-Designs load quickly, shading and production estimates are solid, and proposals can be generated in minutes.
+Designs load quickly, shading and production estimates are solid, and proposals generate in minutes.

 • All-in-one workflow.
-Since version 3.0, design, CRM, proposals, e-signatures and payments live in one platform, so you are not stitching tools together.
+Since version 3.0, design, CRM, proposals, e-signatures and payments live in one platform.

 • Huge, proven community.
-With well over 25,000 users across 160-plus countries, it is well supported and continually developed.
+Well over 25,000 businesses across 160-plus countries, so it's well supported and continually developed.

 • No lock-in.
 No long contracts, so trying it carries little risk.

 • No built-in compliant SLDs.
-OpenSolar does not generate AS/NZS 5033 single-line diagrams the way a dedicated Australian tool does, so many installers still need separate CAD software for compliance documents.
+It doesn't generate AS/NZS 5033 single-line diagrams natively, so many installers need separate CAD software.

 • Not Australia-specific.
-STC handling, the Federal Battery Rebate and AS/NZS-aligned documentation are not the central focus they are in a purpose-built Australian platform.
+STC, Federal Battery Rebate and AS/NZS documentation aren't the central focus they are in a purpose-built local tool.

 • Partner-funded model.
-Because hardware and finance partners fund the product, project data flows to them by design, and the roadmap is partly shaped by partner needs rather than purely installer needs.
+Because hardware and finance partners fund it, project data flows to them by design and the roadmap serves that ecosystem.

-• API access is now paid.
-From April 2026, external API connections became a paid feature, which matters for integration-heavy businesses.
+• Paid API.
+External API access became a paid feature from April 2026, which matters for integration-heavy businesses.

 The bottom line

-OpenSolar's biggest pro is that it is free and capable; its biggest con for Australian installers is the gap around SLDs and AU-specific compliance.
-Weigh those against each other for your own mix of work.
-For a detailed side-by-side, see our Solar Proof vs OpenSolar comparison, or read our full OpenSolar review for Australian installers.
+OpenSolar's biggest pro is that it's free and capable; its biggest con for Australian installers is the gap around SLDs and local compliance.
+Weigh those against each other for your own mix of work, and read our full OpenSolar review if you want the detail.

 Share: